CarryCurve

 Holiday calendar

-TARGET2 calendar (Eurosystem) — six fixed holidays per year: 1 January, Good Friday, Easter Monday, 1 May, 25 December, 26 December.
+TARGET2 calendar (Eurosystem), with six fixed holidays per year: 1 January, Good Friday, Easter Monday, 1 May, 25 December, 26 December.
 Other national holidays in individual euro-area countries do not affect ECB publication.

 Tenors used